-HOW WILL THE ROUNDABOUT WORK?
+HOW DOES THE ROUNDABOUT WORK?

-Vehicles, buses, and bikes will slowly enter the roundabout after yielding to pedestrians and bicyclists in the crossing, as well as vehicles within the roundabout.
+Vehicles, buses, and bikes slowly enter the roundabout after yielding to pedestrians and bicyclists in the crossing, as well as vehicles within the roundabout.
 Pedestrians still have the right-of-way.
-Refuge islands will allow pedestrians to cross each direction of traffic separately.
+Refuge islands allow pedestrians to cross each direction of traffic separately.